Syd Kitson

-Sydney William Kitson (born September 27, 1958) is a former professional American football guard in the National Football League (NFL) for the Green Bay Packers and the Dallas Cowboys.
+Sydney William Kitson (born September 27, 1958) is an American former professional football player who was a guard in the National Football League (NFL) for the Green Bay Packers and the Dallas Cowboys.
 He played college football at Wake Forest University.

-Early years
+Early life

 He attended New Providence High School in New Providence, New Jersey, where he played football on the New Providence Pioneers.
 He accepted a scholarship from Wake Forest University.
 In college, he started his career at tight end, before being moved to offensive tackle and eventually to offensive guard.

 Professional career

 Green Bay Packers

-Kitson was selected by the Green Bay Packers in the third round (61st overall) of the 1980 NFL Draft.
+Kitson was selected by the Green Bay Packers in the third round (61st overall) of the 1980 NFL draft.
 As a rookie, he was a reserve guard until the tenth game, when he replaced an injured Buddy Aydelette as the team's long snapper.

 On October 13, 1981, he was placed on the injured reserve list with a neck injury for five games.
 In 1982, he was placed on the injured reserve list, after suffering a cracked shoulder, while playing against the Los Angeles Raiders in the preseason.

 In 1983, he alternated at left guard with Dave Drechsler for the first 4 games, before being moved to right guard after the 11th game of the season in place of Tim Huffman.
 He had a reception for 9 yards as an eligible receiver against the Minnesota Vikings.

 In 1984, he was benched after the third game, in favor of using a larger Ron Hallstrom at right guard.
 He was released on October 23 to make room for guard Keith Uecker.